Visible coach online teaching from a stage to build authority

 If you thrive on building relationships, your visibility strategy should center on personal connections.
 Focus on meaningful conversations, referral partnerships, and building genuine relationships with potential clients and referral sources.
 One authentic connection often beats a thousand social media followers.

-If you’re energized by influence and persuasion, embrace speaking opportunities, live video, and real-time engagement.
+If speaking and real-time conversation are strengths, embrace speaking opportunities, live video, and real-time engagement.
 But make sure your visibility activities drive people into sales conversations, not just to your content.

 If you’re innovative and future-focused, position yourself at the leading edge of industry trends and new approaches.
 Your audience comes to you for what’s next, not what’s already been said.